Medium, Monetization, and Authentic Incentive Systems

 Like most social animals, we have an innate ability to observe the experiences of others and learn from them ourselves.
 Bearded capuchin monkeys learn how to prepare and crack nuts by watching each other, then trying to duplicate the observed behavior.
 On average, it takes them eight years to perfect the skill.

 Obviously, human beings blow that away.
 We can pick up new behaviors by observing them only once, if they’re simple enough, cuz humans are awesome.
 This process is called vicarious learning.
 Here’s what it means for Medium: By publicly recognizing top contributors, the platform can shape the behavior of other writers.

 The road to an effective online reputation system is littered with corpses.

 Medium should aggregate each writer’s compliments and display those metrics as part of their profile information.
 Imagine a little “Well-Written” badge that appears below an author’s profile pic.
 Now, imagine you can click on that badge and get a list of all the best writers on Medium, as determined by readers.
 That’s the meme machine I wanna see.

 There are intricacies, here.
 You only want to recognize top performers in this way, and you don’t want these metrics biased by audience size.
 You want an honest, accurate indication of quality.
 That means normalizing the metrics, tracking the standard deviation, and only recognizing writers who land on the high end of the curve.

 It should go without saying that you want to track each compliment separately.
 It can and should be possible for a writer to earn renown for their humor or insightfulness without being “professional,” for instance.
-You want to clearly signal to other writers when an article is being recognized for one thing and another, in order to avoid reinforcing the wrong memes.
+You want to clearly signal to other writers when an article is being recognized for one thing and not another, in order to avoid reinforcing the wrong memes.

 Such considerations will become especially important as Medium begins linking these metrics to cash rewards.